 - Promoting a desire in Landowner to share their Accomplishments and Experiences with others

 Our model is closely linked with the idea of project.
-ChicoryLane Ecological Enhancement Projects are focused on specific areas on a scale of one or sevral acres appropriate for individual landowners.
+ChicoryLane Ecological Enhancement Projects are focused on specific areas on a scale of one to sevral acres, appropriate for individual landowners.
 The goal is to improve the ecological quality of a particular area by:

 - Addressing a need or opportunity

-- Informally map the site and record images - before, during, and after completion of the project
+- Informally mapping the site and recording images - before, during, and after completion of the project

 - Identifying and capitalizing on natural features, such as a stream, rock outcroping, wet area, northern or southern hillsides, etc.